 On February 5, 2007, a video emerged onto a blossoming video service called YouTube of three friends acting pretty stupid, foolish and immature on camera for a high school video project.
 The subject matter was meant to be somewhat of a parody of a person obsessed with sneaker culture, doing whatever it took to obtain the next greatest pair of kicks.
 It was whimsical, nowhere near professionally done, and lacked a considerable amount of direction and overall meaning, but thus became one of YouTube’s first entertaining uses of the word that defined its core subject matter.

 This video was, and still is, “How to Be a Hypebeast.”

 Fast forward 10 years, and director Adrian Eames reminisces about the video.
 “It was pretty bad,” he confesses as we jokingly remark on the quality of the video.
-Eames, who makes quick appearances in the video but left the acting to his close high school friends of whom are still in contact, is now a 25-year-old business graduate who has hypebeast dreams while admittedly still belonging to the culture.
+Eames, who makes quick appearances in the video but left the acting to his close high school friends, is now a 25-year-old business graduate who has hypebeast dreams while admittedly still belonging to the culture.
 His video “How to Be a Hypebeast” garnered a significant amount of traffic after its first 24 hours of YouTube exposure, which made him and his friends feel like “little internet celebrities” when viral videos weren’t really a thing yet.
 Shockingly, his decade-old video is much like a time capsule that remains surprisingly relevant today: Nike SB Dunks are very much still around, A Bathing Ape’s ubiquitous camo and shark patterns adorn streetwear kids in all major cities, and even Soulja Boy’s presence is, more or less, intact.